roshiajin-kunai/sakkamade.github.io/_posts/2021-02-02-autodoll-extra-2.md

 Whereas Rapha said calmly​, Hinagiku was agitated.

 "I guess you will have an opportunity​ to see her someday.
-For Yugg-chan appears to be able to invite everyone into her dreams... into her very consciousness."
+For Yugg-chan appears be able to invite everyone into her dreams... into her very consciousness."
 "Uh-huh.
 Anyway, I'm sorry to worrying you."

-Lydia smiled apologetically but happily.
+Lydia smiled apologetically, but happily.

 "Wah, it's only natural to help you, onee-sama!"